Fake: ICMR is not conducting immunity study of any ethnic group relating to COVID-19

 India

-New Delhi, Apr 25: A tweet has been doing the rounds on the social media stating that not a single positive case of COVID-19 has occurred in any indigenous Assamese in the entire India.
+New Delhi, Apr 25: A tweet has been doing the rounds on the social media stating that not a single positive case of COVID-19 has occurred in any indigenous Assamese in entire India.

 The tweet also says that the Indian Council of Medical Research may conduct suited on the immunity of indigenous Assamese people.